apollographql/apollo-tooling/packages/apollo/README.md

   --tsFileExtension=tsFileExtension          By default, TypeScript will output "ts" files.
 Set "tsFileExtension" to
                                              specify a different file extension, for example "d.ts"

+  --tsUseEnums                               Use TypeScript enums for GraphQL enums.
+By default, string unions are emitted

   --useFlowExactObjects                      Use Flow exact objects for generated types [flow only]

   --useFlowReadOnlyTypes                     Use read only types for generated types [flow only]. **Deprecated in favor